sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

     return history
 ```
+Note: I've realized that the WhatsApp files may differ accross regions and app versions, so be sure to adjust the `re` syntax accordingly!
+Otherwise, you will end up with an empty dataframe.
+If you get stuck [this](https://www.w3schools.com/python/python_regex.asp) is a tutorial that I found useful, or you can also write me.

 I saved all my conversations in a data folder so I could list, load, and merge them into one dataframe.